The history of music has been shaped by giants whose names and accomplishments are legendary. Then there are just legends.

 Each teen developed his talents on his own until Tobias met Otto-Leroy at a church camp for the musically gifted and especially devout.
 Their chemistry was immediate.
 Tobias and Otto-Leroy penned their first song together, “Kyrka Sig (Church Sucks),” just hours after they met.

 Tobias and Otto-Leroy soon became fast friends, spending long nights together refining their musical technique and exploring the wonders of their pubescent bodies.
-When Otto-Leroy began dating Cecelia, a young employee of the local cinema, he met her brother Sten who was already well-known in the Kirunian underground as the best one-armed, half-blind drummer on the local club circuit.
+When Otto-Leroy began dating Cecelia, a young butter-melter at the local cinema, he met her brother Sten who was already well-known in the Kirunian underground as the best one-armed, half-blind drummer on the local club circuit.

-The three young men formed their first band, King Carl Gustaf, in 1971, but broke up soon afterwards due to the sexual tension between Otto-Leroy and Tobias, who had decided to become a woman.
-Otto-Leroy and Sten connected with Sten’s cousin Eskil to form a three-piece swing band called Bjorn Dangles.
-The band quickly lost momentum and soon asked Tobias, now Elin, to rejoin the band, which she did.
+The three young men formed their first band, King Carl Gustaf, in 1971, but broke up soon afterwards due to the unresolved sexual tension between Otto-Leroy and Tobias.
+Otto-Leroy and Sten then connected with Sten’s cousin Eskil to form a three-piece marching swing band called Bjorn Dangles.
+The band quickly lost momentum and soon asked Tobias, now going by his middle name Loui-Loui, to rejoin the band, which he did.

 Rechristened Saab Bandits, the four friends began writing songs again and put together a demo album that drew the attention of the one record label in town, Ratrugan Nord Grammofonskiva (True North Records).

-When Elin reversed her sex change to become Tobias again, he and Otto-Leroy picked up the song-writing pace and the band temporarily changed its name to the acronym TOES, but after one performance that ended badly, the four lads from Kiruna became Spaced Out and the rest is history.
+When Loui-Loui returned to using Tobias as his familiar name, he and Otto-Leroy picked up the song-writing pace.
+The band briefly went by the acronym TOES, but after a club performance that ended with a tambourine accident that nearly cost Sten his only arm, the four lads from Kiruna became Spaced Out and the rest is history.

 Tobias Borg – Lead Vocals